Driver incentives that work: 14 real-world fleet safety examples you can adopt

 Results: Majority of drivers exceed the baseline goal of 850 and a handful regularly surpass the top score of 1,000.
 Correlates to significantly reduced CSA scores, accidents and claims.

-Incentive: Club membership recognition and prize draws for top safety scorers.
+Incentive: Club membership recognition and prize drawings for top safety scorers.

-Results: Following-distance compliance climbed from ~50% to 98.4% over two years, and CSA safety scores plummeted (from 2.37 to 0.84), dramatically cutting incidents and loss ratios.
+Results: Following-distance compliance climbed from ~50% to 98.4% over two years, and CSA safety scores went from 2.37 to 0.84, dramatically cutting incidents and loss ratios.

-Incentive: Monthly monetary bonuses for top scorers in various areas, plus option to choose time off
+Incentive: Monthly monetary bonuses for top scorers in various areas, plus the option to choose time off.

 Implementation: Drivers compete for the highest GreenZone scores and other metrics.
 Monthly cash bonuses are paid to the drivers with the highest GreenZone score, safest following distance, and most DriverStars.
 Drivers can also choose to take days off work instead of cash.